10:00 AM | Newman Flanagan Center

 As a K-12 education major, you'll major in your specialized subject (art, music) and complete both an elementary and a secondary license.
 This qualifies you to teach your subject in a variety of settings: from elementary to middle school to high school.

-Before you begin student teaching, you will have already gained 120 hours of classroom experience through observations, small groups and practicums.
-This ensures that you'll be prepared for the best possible student teacher experience »
+Before you begin student teaching, you will have already gained 120 hours of classroom experience through observations, and by working with small groups in your practicum experiences.
+This ensures that you'll be prepared for the best possible student teacher experience.

 You have the option to complete a certificate program to teach in Catholic schools.
 This certificate program is a partnership between the four Iowa Catholic Dioceses and BCU’s education and theology departments.
 Although not a full teaching endorsement, this certificate enables you to teach religion courses and gives you preferential hiring status in Diocesan schools.